-These degree programs offer opportunities for concentrated studies in structural geology/tectonics, igneous petrology/geochemistry/ economic geology, hydrogeology environmental and geology, stratigraphy/sedimentology, paleobiology, paleoecology, geophysics/paleomagnetics atmospheric and sciences/meteorology.
-In addition, students may select a concentration in the regional geology of Southern Florida, the Caribbean, and Latin America, including problems related to the above-mentioned fields.
-Overall, the graduate program emphasizes a multidisciplinary approach to solving geologic and environmental problems, and stresses the importance of field observation complemented by laboratory analysis and numerical modeling.
+These degree programs offer opportunities for studies that concentrate on the solid Earth (structural geology, tectonics, igneous petrology, geochemistry, economic geology, and geophysics); Earth history, sediments and sedimentary rocks (stratigraphy, sedimentology, paleobiology, and paleoecology); Earth surface processes (hydrogeology, environmental biogeoscience, remote sensing and GIS applications, environmental geology, and geologic hazards); and atmospheric science (meteorology and climatology).
+In addition, students may select a regional concentration on Southern Florida, the Caribbean, and Latin America, including problems related to the above-mentioned fields.
+Overall, the graduate programs emphasize a multidisciplinary approach to solving geologic and environmental problems, and field stresses the importance of observation complemented by laboratory analysis and numerical modeling.